meilisearch/engine-team/issue-templates/roadmap-issue.md

 Ends: 20XX-XX-XX

 - [ ] Engine team releases the first RC (release candidate) using the prepared changelogs.
-- [ ] At the beginning of the Pre-release phase, sync meeting with team managers (docs, cloud and integration) about the coming release.
-It’s an opportunity to plan and identify the parts where sync will be needed between the different teams during the Pre-release Phase.
+- [ ] EM creates notes about the just implemented release to detail each solved issue (the usage, the PRD, the Slack channel, the results...) and shares them to #ms-release.
 - [ ] At the beginning of the Pre-release Phase, the PM and EM communicate (on issues) about the RC to encourage people to test them.
 If needed, they also sync with DevRel team for some communication on Discord for the community.
 - [ ] SDKs are updated according to the new Meilisearch release.
 - [ ] Docs team updates the documentation to reflect the changes of the new Meilisearch release.